Glossary Of Life Insurance Terms

 Waiver of Premium – this provides the policyholder with some peace of mind in the event they become ill or unemployed.
 If this clause is in the policy, the holder will have the premiums waved by the company until their situation changes.

 Whole of Life – instead of expiring after a specific term, this policy is guaranteed to pay out the benefit as long as the death is not included as one of the exceptions in the policy (such as suicide).
-Because of the guaranteed payout, the premium for the policy is generally significantly higher than a term policy but also often viewed as a type of investment.
+Because of the guaranteed payout, the premium for the policy is generally significantly higher than a term policy but is also often viewed as a type of investment.

 Will – the legal declaration made by an individual stating the management and/or beneficiaries of his or her assets after death.